JasonLocklin/ShinyServer/README.md

-# Self-Hosted SurveyDown Deployment with Docker Compose
+# Demonstration of Self-Hosted SurveyDown Deployment with Docker Compose

 This project provides a minimal working example of self-hosting `surveydown` surveys with a self-hosted PostgreSQL database, all orchestrated with Docker Compose.
 It is designed for demonstration purposes, local development, and as a starting point for understanding how such a system can be deployed. **It should be used with appropriate security measures if adapting for production environments.**